Friday, March 25, 2011

 While some of you try to examine the history of humanity during that time period and some state that people then were ignorant; is extremely unfair and simply your opinion.
 No matter what the era is, you will always have people who ‘hate’…. they hate change, they hate difference they hate anything that cannot be rationalized or explained by science; and they hate Christ and therefore they will never be enlightened and never be satisfied in life or truly happy….. they will always be looking for bigger and better… Yes, it is true that the bible came to its fruition years after Christ’s death, however many forget that traditional practices were in place before the literal documentation occured…..
 So if all of the bible’s miracles are fiction, and its author and publisher is only man and man’s ideologies, then how is it that the apostles and many other’s in history gave up everything in their lives and subjected themselves to death?
 Ask yourselves, how many of you would DIE for what you believe?
 Some things are not meant to be understood in its entirety that’s why they call it ‘faith’!
 Everything that happens, happens exactly when its supposed to happen & how its supposed to happen as everything has its purpose including life, death, unfortunate events etc….
 It is a ripple effect …. if the world were perfect than nothing would be sacred not even having full use of our limbs, or sight; which most of us take for granted on a daily basis.
 When there is pain & suffering, we must take a proactive approach and perservere…Christ gives us hope through his teachings and his purpose and his death…..
 One is not less of a human being because they are blind or hearing impaired or missing limbs…. instead look at how people who live life this way have become successful and live normal lives… they are not less of a human being, and it is ignorant to ask why God doesn’t just make their limbs grow back…. these are people to look up to because they have succeeded in life and appreciate what they have.

 I think that it is always good to ask questions and search for truth which is what this author seems to be exploring.
 However, I guess its always easier to say something didn’t happen and be in denial than to challenge yourself & prove that it did happen; and realize the good that stemmed from it.
-I pray that God forgives you and opens your heart to his voice and teachings; because he loves all of you even those that are against him.
+I pray that God forgives you and opens your heart to his voice and teachings; because he loves all of you even those that are against him.2010 August 4One last comment…..just food for thought…. what if hypothetically you are wrong and the bible’s account of miracles is the exact truth?
+Think about what happen’s when you die… is that it?
+Or will you meet your maker?
+If the existence of God is true then we will all meet him someday.

 If you do not believe now and follow in what he teaches; it will be too late to recant when we die.